mdhiggins/sickbeard_mp4_automator/README.md

     - output_extension = mp4/m4v (must be one of these 2)
     - delete_original = True/False
     - relocate_moov = True/False - relocates the MOOV atom to the beginning of the file for better streaming
-    - ios-audio - creates a 2nd copy of an audio stream that will be iOS compatible (AAC Stereo) if the normal output will not be
+    - ios-audio - creates a 2nd copy of an audio stream that will be iOS compatible (AAC Stereo) if the normal output will not be.
+If a stereo source stream is detected with this option enabled, an AAC stereo stream will be the only one produced (essentially overriding the codec option) to avoid multiple stereo audio stream copies in different codecs.
+    - audio-codec - set your desired audio codec.
+Supports AAC, AC3, and DTS
     - audio-language - 3 letter language code for audio streams you wish to copy.
 Leave blank to copy all.
 Separate multiple audio streams with commas (ex: eng,spa)
     - audio-default-language - If an audio stream with an unidentified/untagged language is detected, you can default that language tag to whatever this value is (ex: eng).
 This is useful for many single-audio releases which don't bother to tag the audio stream as anything
     - subtitle-language - same as audio-language but for subtitles